voucherifyio/voucherify-openapi/docs/custom-webhook-sites/introduction-to-webhook.md

 To update webhook details, click the Pencil button – edit.
 Enter your changes and click Update endpoint.

+## Audit log

+You can check details about a webhook sendout.
+In Voucherify dashboard, go to Audit log and Webhook sendouts tab.

 ## Events in the Project Settings

 The following events can send a webhook: